3

 • 2

 I'd toss it in before the rise.
 You might want to puree if your chutney has big chunks in it.
 Not only do chunks interfere with kneading and rising, but big bits of wet vegetable matter serve as convenient nuclei for mold growth after you've baked your bread; shelf-life could be impaired.
-Jun 8, 2015 at 0:06
+Commented Jun 8, 2015 at 0:06

 • @WayfaringStranger you can make that as an asnwer.
 Seems Legit